sintel-dev/Orion/docs/user_guides/primitives_pipelines/primitives/MinMaxScaler.rst

 **path**  ``sklearn.preprocessing.MinMaxScaler``

-**description** transforms features by scaling each feature to a given range.
+**description** this primitive transforms features by scaling each feature to a given range.

 ==================== =================== =============================================================================================================
 argument              type                description